-Here you’ll find not only the recipe for my juicy herb-roasted turkey.
-You’ll also find a simple, yet complete guide on how to roast a turkey to perfection, for a hassle-free Thanksgiving meal.
+Here you’ll find the recipe for my juicy and tender herb-roasted turkey.
+You’ll also find a simple yet complete guide on perfectly roasting a turkey to help you create and serve a hassle-free Thanksgiving meal.

 When buying your turkey, it’s always a good idea to calculate one pound per person.
 If you look for lots of leftovers, calculate around 1.5 pounds per person.
 That weight includes the bones.
-Take into account that larger turkeys tend to have more meat than little ones.
+Consider that larger turkeys tend to have more meat than the little ones.

-- Have your stuffing ready and warm (more on stuffing, below.)
+- If you decide to stuff your turkey, have your stuffing ready and warm (please see more on stuffing below.)

 - Preheat the oven to 325°F.